Flinders View

 Flinders View is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, Welsh (0.9%) and German (7.5%) groups were overrepresented in Flinders View compared to regional averages of 0.5% and 4.2%, respectively.
-Samoan representation was lower at 0.5% compared to the regional average of 0.9%.
+Notably, Welsh (0.9%) and German (7.5%) populations are higher than the regional averages of 0.5% and 4.2%, respectively, while Samoan representation is lower at 0.5%.

 Frequently Asked Questions - Diversity